bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_leastsquares.md

 <b>Example:</b>

 Suppose we want to estimate the energy consumption per km of an electric car.
-For this purpose, we record at each recharge of the car the amount of energy charged $E$ and the distance travelled $D$.
+For this pupose, we record at each recharge of the car the amount of energy charged $E$ and the distance travelled $D$.
 Visualizing the recordings give following picture.
 <div style="max-width: 900px; margin: auto">
   <figure>
     <img